absentmammoth/mammoth/content/posts/goods-2020.md

 - lists
 ---

 Things I saw, listened to, read, or otherwise happened to me in 2020.
+Well, the things I liked.

 <!--more-->